 But the window shopping only made us more curious and we ended up paying admission to go in.
-I’m not a history or aviation enthusiast at all and Jerud is a tad bit more than me.
-But this place blew both our minds and we thoroughly enjoyed it.
-So if you are in the area then we highly recommend going to visit this museum.
+I’m not a history or aviation enthusiast at all and Jerud is only a bit more than me.
+But this place blew both our minds and we thoroughly enjoyed it!
+If you are in the area then we highly recommend visiting this museum.

 But there is so much more to the Evergreen Aviation Museum than the Spruce Goose.
 There are original and replicas of planes of all sorts.
 Jerud and I got to tour the inside of a B-17 bomber plane that was used during WWII.
 The B-17 is similar to the B-24 that Louie Zamperini was a bombardier in and the plane that was featured in the movie Unbroken.
 The museum does a wonderful job celebrating the human fascination with flying over the centuries.